 What’s the downside?

 As with almost anything, there are some downsides to using turmeric.

 It’s a binding agent, for one thing, which means that it can lead to constipation in some dogs.
 Because of this possibility, dogs should use plenty of water along with turmeric.
 Yogurt can also be administered to balance out the digestive flora. **Dogs that are prone to kidney stones should not be given turmeric since it increases urinary oxalate levels.

 Also, some dogs are sensitive to turmeric and develop stomach upset.
 If this happens, it’s possible that you’re giving too much or that your dog is simply sensitive to the herb when added directly to their food.

 Overall, however, most case studies have revealed many positive effects with dogs taking turmeric.
 Nonetheless, better safe than sorry.
 Studies in people conclude that turmeric can have a negative effect if taking drugs for acid indigestion such as Tagamet, etc. They also indicate that it can have an effect on those taking prescription drugs for diabetes or if taking aspirin.

-Turmeric is available in a number of ways, from the traditional powder to supplements.
-In health food stores, it is available in capsules usually in the range of 250 to 500 mg.
 Depending on the dog, the dosage for health benefits is usually around 15 to 20 mg per pound of body weight. *See my comment below for more specific dosage amounts.